- Food and Cooking»

 - An addition of ginger and garlic to eggplant nullifies all these bad effects of it.
 So, you should always remember to add ginger or garlic to eggplant recipes.

-- This chutney is consumed with rice in South India, whereas North Indians use it more for eating wheat food like roti, chapati, paratha, bati recipe, etc. You can eat it with bread, toast or any other food in your meals or breakfast.
+- This chutney is consumed with rice in South India, whereas North Indians use it more for eating wheat food like roti, chapati, paratha, etc. You can eat it with bread, toast or any other food in your meals or breakfast.

 The video uploaded here gives instructions for preparing another variety of eggplant recipe.
-In this video, after roasting eggplant and removing the skins, some spices are roasted including garlic and other ingredients as mentioned in it.
+In this video, after roasting the eggplant and removing the skins, some spices are roasted including garlic and other ingredients as mentioned in it.
 Then, the paste of eggplant is added to it while still on heat and mixed well before putting off the flame.
-This is also good for delicious taste, but they added more oil for it.
+This is also good for delicious taste, but they added more oil to it.
 Further, they added tamarind paste in place of tomatoes.

 So, from the health point of view, my own method of preparation is preferable than this variety shown in above video.
+If you like to taste spicy one, then, this one can also be tried and enjoyed occasionally.

 There can be some more ways of preparing this eggplant recipe adding different combinations of ingredients and you can try your own methods also when you get accustomed to it.
 But, the main purpose is the enjoyment of this eggplant recipe in a healthy way.